runwiththerhythm/arc-arborists/README.md

 - __Contact Form__

   - This section allows the user to contact the company.
 The user is asked to submit their name, email address, phone number and message.
-  -To provide the most information to the business about the user request, all fields are required and there is a dropdown menu to select the service required.
+  - To provide the most information to the business about the user request, all fields are required and there is a dropdown menu to select the service required.
 ![Contact](assets/images/contact-form.png)

 - __Footer__

   - The footer section includes links to the relevant social media sites for Arc Arborists.
-The links will open to a new tab to allow easy navigation for the user and so as not to lose them from our site.
+The links will open in a new tab to allow easy navigation for the user and so as not to lose them from our site.
   - The footer is valuable to the user as it encourages them to keep connected via social media and provides navigation.
 ![Footer](assets/images/footer.png)